-In managing liquidity risk, the Company has access to cash equivalents and a wide range of funding at competitive rates through commercial paper, capital markets, debt and bank credit facilities.
-As at March 31, 2011, Encana had available unused committed, revolving bank credit facilities totaling \$4.8 billion which include a C\$4.2 billion (\$4.2 billion) bank credit facility for Encana and a \$564 million bank credit facility for a U.S. subsidiary that remain committed through October 2012 and February 2013, respectively.
+In managing liquidity risk, the Company has access to cash equivalents and a wide range of funding at competitive rates through commercial paper, debt capital markets and committed revolving bank credit facilities.
+As at December 31, 2011, Encana had available unused committed revolving bank credit facilities totaling \$4.9 billion which include C\$4.0 billion (\$3.9 billion) on a revolving bank credit facility for Encana and \$999 million on a revolving bank credit facility for a U.S. subsidiary that remains committed through October 31, 2015.